 - Sensory and/or physical needs

-Pupils needing long-term additional help to access the curriculum are helped within ‘SEND support’, and given a statement/ EHCP if appropriate.
+Pupils needing long-term additional help to access the curriculum are helped within ‘SEND support’, and given an EHCP if appropriate.

 For our commonly asked questions, please click on a question below: